 SAMHSA offers free and confidential information for individuals and family members facing substance abuse and mental health issues.
-Phones answered 24 hours a day, 7 days a week with help available in English and Spanish.
+Phones answered 24 hours a day, seven days a week, with help available in English and Spanish.

 People living with addiction can recover and remain drug-free.

 Novus Spine & Pain Center is in Lakeland, Florida, and treats patients with chronic pain with numerous therapies, including non-opioid pain treatment options.
 By using a comprehensive approach and cutting-edge therapies, we work together with patients to restore function and regain an active lifestyle, while minimizing the need for opiates.

 For your convenience, you may schedule an appointment online, request a call back, or call our office at 863-583-4445.

 Non-opioid options for managing chronic pain (Harvard Medical School)

 Chronic pain: Medication decisions (Mayo Clinic)

 6 Non-Opioid Options for Pain Relief — and How To Choose the Best One for Your Pain (Good Rx)